molel-gt/ssb/README.md

 - Load the segmented stack of images into a 3D array
 - Select coordinates of voxels that belong to phase 1 (solid electrolyte) and label them using natural numbers starting from 0
 - Select coordinates of voxels that belong to phase 1 (solid electrolyte), and are neighbors to phase 2 (active material), e.g. `(x_0, y_0, z_0)` and `(x_0, y_0 + 1, z_0)` are neighbors, but  `(x_0, y_0, z_0)` and `(x_0, y_0 + 1, z_0 + 1)` are not neighbors
-- Save the effective electrolyte coordinates to the file `effective_electrolyte.pickle` to the input data directory
+- Save the effective electrolyte coordinates to the file `effective_electrolyte.pickle` within the input data directory
 - Create an ordered tuple of neighboring solid electrolyte voxels that form a tetrahedra such that for 8 adjacent voxels that form a cube we end up with 5 non-intersecting tetrahedra.
 - Optionally refine the tetrahedra using [TetGen](https://wias-berlin.de/software/index.jsp?id=TetGen&lang=1#Introduction)
 - Optionally refine the mesh further using [GMSH](https://gmsh.info/#Documentation)